An air-gapped AI code assistant that actually runs offline

 Does SourceVault need internet access at runtime?

-No. Embeddings run on local Ollama, vectors live in local ChromaDB, and answers come from local models — nothing about answering a question requires outbound connectivity.
-The standard installers download the release and models from the network, so air-gapped environments use the Enterprise offline bundle, which ships the install and the models together.
+No. Ollama generates the embeddings and ChromaDB stores the vectors on your own hardware, and the model that writes the answer runs there too, so answering a question never needs outbound connectivity.
+The standard installers do download the release and models from the network, which is why air-gapped environments use the Enterprise offline bundle: it ships the install and the models together.

 How does licensing work without internet access?

-The license key is entered in the dashboard under Settings → License and verified offline — there is no phone-home.
-Licenses are a one-time payment with 12 months of updates included; the installed version keeps working after the updates window ends.
+The license key is entered in the dashboard under Settings → License and verified offline; there is no phone-home.
+Licenses are a one-time payment with 12 months of updates included, and the installed version keeps working after the updates window ends.

 What leaves the network?

-Nothing — no source code is uploaded, logged, or retained by a third party, and you can verify it by watching the network.
-The Enterprise tier includes a compliance pack with a zero-egress verification procedure so your security team can confirm it rather than take our word.
+Nothing.
+No source code is uploaded, logged, or retained by a third party, and you can verify that by watching the network.
+The Enterprise tier includes a compliance pack with a zero-egress verification procedure so your security team can confirm it firsthand.

 How is access to the code audited?

-The Sentinel enforcement layer records every access decision in a hash-chained, tamper-evident audit log with signed monthly anchors — edits, truncation, and deletion of the log are detectable, and logging fails closed rather than writing unprotected.
+The Sentinel enforcement layer records every access decision in a hash-chained, tamper-evident audit log with signed monthly anchors.
+Edits, truncation, and deletion of the log are detectable, and logging fails closed.
 Enterprise adds signed compliance reporting over that audit chain.

 Can our existing AI tools use it inside the air gap?

-SourceVault exposes an MCP server, so Claude Code, OpenClaw, and any MCP client can query the same cited index.
-The server itself is local-only: paired with a local-model client, the whole loop stays zero-egress end to end.
-A cloud-backed client would send what it retrieves to its own vendor — inside an air gap, use a local-model client.
+SourceVault exposes an MCP server, so OpenClaw and any other MCP client can query the same cited index.
+The server itself is local-only.
+Paired with a local-model client, the whole loop runs offline; a cloud-backed client would send what it retrieves to its own vendor, so inside an air gap, use a local-model client.

-Who owns the means of production — the models, the index, the engine?
+Who owns the models, the index, and the engine?

-You own the production capability.
-The models, the index, the cache, and the engine all run on hardware you control, and the license is a one-time purchase verified offline against a public key baked into the install — no activation server, no phone-home.
-Every installed instance keeps working even if SourceVault the company disappears.
-The software is licensed rather than open-source, and the open-weight models carry their own licenses.
+You do.
+The models, the index, the cache, and the engine all run on hardware you control, and the license is a one-time purchase verified offline against a public key baked into the install.
+There is no activation server and no phone-home, so every installed instance keeps working even if SourceVault the company disappears.
+The software itself is closed-source under a commercial license, and the open-weight models carry their own licenses.

 Who owns the data?

 You do.
 Source code, git history, embeddings, vectors, question-and-answer history, and audit logs all live in a local state directory and local ChromaDB on your infrastructure.
-The vendor's entire data footprint is your purchase email and license record — payment is handled by Stripe.
+The vendor's entire data footprint is your purchase email and license record, and payment is handled by Stripe.

 Where is anything cached?

 In three local caches and zero remote ones: answers (repeated questions return with no model call), history (a local SQLite file), and models (Ollama's local store).
-Cached answers are re-sanitized by Sentinel on every hit, so a policy change applies retroactively to old cached answers — and asking with the fresh option bypasses the cache and skips recording the interaction entirely.
+Cached answers are re-sanitized by Sentinel on every hit, so a policy change applies retroactively to old cached answers.
+Asking with the fresh option bypasses the cache and skips recording the interaction entirely.

 Are prompts secured?

 Prompts are processed by local models and never leave the machine.
-History sits behind the token-guarded dashboard — there is no tokenless mode.
+History sits behind the token-guarded dashboard, and there is no tokenless mode.
 The audit log records question text and file paths, deliberately not file contents, in a hash-chained, tamper-evident log.
 The one exception is yours to choose: pair the MCP server with a cloud-backed client and what it retrieves goes to that client's vendor.

 Evaluate it for your air gap

-Start with the free 7-day trial on a connected workstation — the full product on one repository, no account, no card, nothing leaves your machine.
+Start with the free 7-day trial on a connected workstation: the full product on one repository, with no account or card.
 Then tell us about your environment and you'll get a straight recommendation, usually the same day.